micahjsmith/website/content/blog/ballet-status-report.md

 ![Launch binder from project repo]({static}/images/ballet-status-report/launch_binder.gif)

+Each Ballet project, like *ballet-predict-house-prices* can be rendered from a provided template using the `ballet quickstart` CLI.
+The resulting repo is pre-configured for launch within Binder with a Ballet-specific Jupyter Lab extension installed.

 ### Validate, validate, validate

 Suppose that a prospective contributor has developed the `Lot area unskewed` feature shown above and wants to contribute it to the upstream project.
 Just as in a typical software project, new code contributions must be thoroughly evaluated for quality before being accepted.
 What does that mean for evaluating quality of logical features?
 Here, Ballet identifies analogues for unit testing and integration testing: feature testing and streaming logical feature selection.

-*Feature testing* consists of two steps, a feature API check and a project structure check.
-Broadly, these ensure that the user-contributed feature provides the proper API and successfully deals with common error situations, such as intermediate computations producing missing or non-numeric values.
+*Feature testing* broadly ensures that the user-contributed feature provides the proper API and successfully deals with common error situations, such as intermediate computations producing missing or non-numeric values.

 *Streaming logical feature selection* evaluates feature contributions in terms of their impact on machine learning performance as they arrive to the project repo.
 Does the feature engineering pipeline have better predictive performance with or without the proposed feature?
 Performance can be measured in several ways and the outcome must be estimated statistically.